place-pin/pin-hugo/content/about/index.md

 An experiment on deplying Hugo to Cloudflare Pages.

-- [X] update from an Ipad in a shop
+- [X] update from an Ipad in a coffee shop